viktorbrenek/svg-to-png-to-woff/README.md

 ## 📝 Current problems

-For now the generated icon-types.ts is generated backwards from Z to A. However it is an easy fix with VS Code command "sort ascending" if you really need it to be from A to Z.
+a) For now the generated icon-types.ts is generated backwards from Z to A. However it is an easy fix with VS Code command "sort ascending" if you really need it to be from A to Z.

+b) All source icons must have the same size.
+For example 24x24 (tested).
+If there is a different size in one of your icons, it can create unwanted elements in such icon.

 ## 📝 Notes